 Re-record or broadcast, in any language, any Skeptoid Media content in violation of copyright law.
 This includes making unauthorized foreign language versions of Skeptoid audio or video content.

 Charge money to watch or hear a Skeptoid audio or video program, unless the charge is for a larger event such as a film festival.

 You can usually translate Skeptoid written materials into a foreign (non-English) language for web use, so long as complete, proper attribution to the author and to Skeptoid Media, Inc., is given and no representation is made that the content is the intellectual property or product of that web site.
 You must:

 - Note on the page that it is printed with the express written permission of Skeptoid Media, Inc.

 - Link to the original article on skeptoid.com

 - Note on the page that the material is copyright Skeptoid Media, and be sure no conflicting copyright notices are present on your page

 - Advise us of the URL once the page is posted

-- Your use MUST be on a non-commercial web site.
+- Your use MUST be on a non-commercial, non-ad-supported web site.

 No foreign language audio translations are permitted without an advance licensing agreement.
 Contact for details.